Shizoqua/World-Port-Index-Data-Analysis/README.md

 To summarize, this project entailed acquiring the World Port Index dataset from an Access database.
 The retrieval process was facilitated through the use of the pyodbc and pandas libraries to establish a connection with the Access database.
 Following this, the dataset was successfully migrated to a PostgreSQL database, a task accomplished using the psycopg2 and SQLAlchemy libraries.

 ## Contribution
 Contributions to further enhance and expand this Extract Load (EL) pipeline is highly welcomed.
-Your involvement can take various forms, such as submitting pull requests or offering valuable feedback.
+Your involvement can take various forms, such as submitting pull requests, report issues, or offering valuable feedback.